Elixir-Recipes/Elixir-Recipes.github.io/source/_posts/2016-03-24-parallel-map.md

 comments: true
 ---

-We define an Elixir function `pmap` that uses the [Task API](http://elixir-lang.org/docs/stable/elixir/Task.html) that converts sequential code into concurrent code by computing a value asynchronously:
+We define an Elixir function `pmap` using the [Task API](http://elixir-lang.org/docs/stable/elixir/Task.html) to convert sequential code into concurrent code by computing values asynchronously:

 {% highlight elixir %}
 defmodule Parallel do